dart-archive/www.dartlang.org/src/site/tools/pub/glossary.markdown

 ### Entrypoint {#entrypoint}

-"Entrypoint" is used to mean two things.
+_Entrypoint_ is used to mean two things.
 In the general context of Dart, it is a Dart library that is directly invoked by a Dart implementation.
 When you reference a Dart library in a `<script>` tag or pass it as a command line argument to the standalone Dart VM, that library is the entrypoint.
 In other words, it's usually the `.dart` file that contains `main()`.

-In the context of pub, an "entrypoint package" or "root package" is the root of a dependency graph.
+In the context of pub, an _entrypoint package_ or _root package_ is the root of a dependency graph.
 It will usually be an application.
 When you run your app, it's the entrypoint package.
 Every other package it depends on will not be an entrypoint in that context.